cometbft/cometbft/docs/architecture/adr-110-e2e-abci++.md

 It takes a list of requests and does the following things.
 - Filter the last height.
-Basically, it removes all ABCI++ requests after the last `Commit`. `fetchABCIRequestsByNodeName()` can be called in the middle of the height.
+Basically, it removes all ABCI++ requests after the last `Commit`.
+Function `fetchABCIRequestsByNodeName()` can be called in the middle of the height.
 As a result, the last height may be incomplete, and the parser may return an error.
-The simple example here is that the last request fetched via `fetchABCIRequestsByNodeName()` is `BeginBlock`; however, `EndBlock` happens after `fetchABCIRequestsByNodeName()` was invoked.
-Consequently, the parser will return an error that `EndBlock` is missing, even though the `EndBlock` will happen.
+The simple example here is that the last request fetched via `fetchABCIRequestsByNodeName()` is `PrepareProposal`; however, `ProcessProposal` happens after `fetchABCIRequestsByNodeName()` was invoked.
+Consequently, the parser will return an error that `ProcessProposal` is missing, even though the `ProcessProposal` will happen after.
 - Generates an execution string by replacing `abci.Request` with the corresponding terminal from the grammar.
 This logic is implemented in `GetExecutionString()` function.
 This function receives a list of `abci.Request` and generates a string where each request the grammar covers will be replaced with a corresponding terminal.
-For example, `abci.
-BeginBlock` is replaced with `<BeginBlock>`.
+For example, `abci.Request_PrepareProposal` is replaced with `<PrepareProposal>`.
 If the request is not covered by the grammar, it will be ignored.
 - Checks if the resulting string with terminals respects the grammar.
 This logic is implemented inside the `VerifyExecution` function.